 As you can imagine, both are huge areas that often have nothing to do with one another.
 This makes it challenging for everyone.
 Makes it challenging for brand owners who, let's say, offer courses on social media marketing and cannot be certain if their trademark will go through if some other company already has a similar brand that covers that, say filmmaking or math tutoring services.
 It makes it challenging for trademarking firms like mine.
-Because there's much subjectivity that goes into evaluation of whether two trademarks are confusingly similar, and class 41 is probably the worst because it's not just about the actual services, but it's also the content of what the services are all about.
+Because there's much subjectivity that goes into the evaluation of whether two trademarks are confusingly similar, and class 41 is probably the worst because it's not just about the actual services, but it's also the content of what the services are all about.
 So it makes it very hard to give reliable predictions.
-And finally, it makes it challenging for trademark examiners who need to make some hard judgment calls and and also have to deal with unhappy parties, but it is what it is.
+And finally, it makes it challenging for trademark examiners who need to make some hard judgment calls and also have to deal with unhappy parties, but it is what it is.

 Usually, the outcome of whether your trademark goes through depends on a number of factors, whether the examiner even notices the other trademark in the same class 41 when they conduct their searches.
 If they don't.
 Great.
 Sometimes they do, and oftentimes they do.
 Also depends on how well the examiner knows and understands trademark law, and as much as we'd love everyone to be on the same page, it's just not what happens in real life.
 Some are a lot more knowledgeable than others.
 It also depends on how well the examiner understands what you actually do and what your services entail.
-Without it, they often prefer to err on the side of caution and uh, many are reluctant to change their original conclusion because they feel ashamed.
+Without it, they often prefer to err on the side of caution, and many are reluctant to change their original conclusion because they feel ashamed.
 They didn't really get it the first time around.

-Now, another factor is advocacy skills of the trademark agent or trademark attorney who is helping you with your trademark application.
+Now, another factor is the advocacy skills of the trademark agent or trademark attorney who is helping you with your trademark application.
 Or if you're not using one, if you're filing a trademark by yourself on your own advocacy skills.
-And finally, you depends on the side of the bed on which the examiner wakes up on the day when they make their determination.
+And finally, you depend on the side of the bed on which the examiner wakes up on the day when they make their determination.
 Set as it is.
 The fifth factor is often more consequential than the other four.

-Now, the official class heading for class 41 reads as follows, education providing of training, Entertainment, sporting and cultural activities.
+Now, the official class heading for class 41 reads as follows, education providing of training, entertainment, sporting, and cultural activities.
 And here's the formal explanatory note for class 41.
 Class 41 covers mainly services rendered by persons or institutions in the development of the mental faculties of persons or animals as well as services intended to entertain or to engage the attention.
 This class includes in particular services consisting of all for some education of persons or training of animals.
 Services having the basic aim of the entertainment, amusement or recreation of people, presentation of works or visual arts or literature to the public for cultural or educational purposes.

-And now, I'll just walk you through the full list of services that can be trademarked in class 41 and if I stumble across something that requires the common knowledge, just give it to you.
+And now, I'll just walk you through the full list of services that can be trademarked in class 41 and if I stumble across something that requires common knowledge, just give it to you.
 All right, ready?
 Take a deep breath.

 Let's do it.
 Academies, education, Aikio instruction, amusement park services, providing amusement arcade services, animal training.
 Now again, think about it.
 The same brand, let's say, Rainbow and Lollipops.
-Let's say somebody wants to use Rainbow and Lollipops for to train people Aikido and somebody wants to build an amusement park called Rainbow and Lollipops.
+Let's say somebody wants to use Rainbow and Lollipops to train people in Aikido and somebody wants to build an amusement park called Rainbow and Lollipops.
 How close is that?
 And somebody wants to train lions for circus and also call it Rainbow and Lollipops.

 Now is that a problem, right?
 See how this can become really subjective.
 Okay.
 Let's keep moving forward.

-Rental of artwork, rental of audio equipment, arranging of beauty contests, boarding school education, booking of seats for shows, calligraphy services, providing casino facilities, gambling, cinema presentations, movie theater presentations, rental of cinematographic apparatus, club services (entertainment or education), coaching (training), arranging and conducting of colloquiums, arranging and conducting of concerts, arranging in conducting of conferences, arranging and conducting of congresses, correspondence courses, cultural educational or entertainment services provided by our galleries, disc jockey services, discotheque services, dubbing, educational information, educational examination, educational services provided by schools.
+Rental of artwork, rental of audio equipment, arranging of beauty contests, boarding school education, booking of seats for shows, calligraphy services, providing casino facilities, gambling, cinema presentations, movie theater presentations, rental of cinematographic apparatus, club services (entertainment or education), coaching (training), arranging and conducting of colloquiums, arranging and conducting of concerts, arranging in conducting of conferences, arranging and conducting of congresses, correspondence courses, cultural-educational or entertainment services provided by our galleries, disc jockey services, discotheque services, dubbing, educational information, educational examination, educational services provided by schools.
 Now listen to this, educational examination for users to qualify to pilot drones.
 They have a separate line for that in the NICE convention.
 Oh my God.

-Educational services provided by special needs assistance, electronic desktop publishing, entertainment services, entertain nurse services, entertainment information, film production, other than advertising films.
+Educational services provided by special needs assistance, electronic desktop publishing, entertainment services, entertainment nurse services, entertainment information, film production, other than advertising films.
 Now, film production other than advertising films.
-The reason they separate advertising films is because advertising belongs to class 35.
+The reason they separate advertising films is that advertising belongs to class 35.
 We have a whole video on class 35 so here they wanted to separate films that are meant to educate or entertain from films that are designed to advertise a product or a service.

 Conducting fitness classes, gambling services, game services provided online from a computer network, games equipment rental, providing golf facilities, conducting guided tours, conducting guided climbing tours, gymnastic instruction, health club services, health and fitness training, holiday camp services, entertainment, arranging and conducting of in-person educational forums, rental of indoor aquaria.
 Wow.
 What's this have to do with education or entertainment?
-But apparently rental of indoor aquarium is class 41.
+But apparently rental of an indoor aquarium is class 41.

-Providing online music, not downloadable, providing online videos, not downloadable orchestra services, organization of competitions, education or entertainment, organization of exhibitions for cultural or educational purposes, organization of sports competitions, organization of lotteries, organization of balls, of all things, organization of shows you preserve your services, organization of fashion shows for entertainment purposes, organization of cosplay, entertainment events, party planning, entertainment, personal trainer services, fitness training, photographic reporting, photography, physical education, practical training, demonstration, presentation of circus performances, presentation of variety shows, presentation of life performances, presentation of texts, other than publicity texts, publication of books, radio, entertainment, rental of radio and television sets.
+Providing online music, not downloadable, providing online videos, not downloadable orchestra services, organization of competitions, education or entertainment, organization of exhibitions for cultural or educational purposes, organization of sports competitions, organization of lotteries, organization of balls, of all things, organization of shows you preserve your services, organization of fashion shows for entertainment purposes, organization of cosplay, entertainment events, party planning, entertainment, personal trainer services, fitness training, photographic reporting, photography, physical education, practical training, demonstration, presentation of circus performances, presentation of variety shows, presentation of live performances, presentation of texts, other than publicity texts, the publication of books, radio, entertainment, rental of radio and television sets.
 I wonder when was the last time somebody rented their radio set?
 We'll see.

 Production of radio and television programs, recording studio services, providing recreation facilities, recreation information, religious education, Sado instruction, tea ceremony instruction, screenplay writing, scriptwriting other than for advertising purposes.
 So again, they separate scriptwriting for movies from copywriting, right?
 When you just write copy, uh, for advertising for marketing, uh, whether it's a movie or something else.
 So they want to be very clear that everything related to advertising is class 35.
 Beyond that, it's class 41.

 Toy rental training services provided via simulators, translation.
 See, translation really is neither education nor entertainment, but they had to put it somewhere and they chose to put it in class 41.
-Tutoring, rental of video/cassette recorders, rental video cameras, rental of camcorders, video editing services for events, video tape editing, rental of videotapes, videotaping vocational guidance, education or training advice, vocational retraining, arranging and conducting of workshops (training), writing of texts and zoological garden services.
-Like I said, it was a long list of all the services that are included in class 41 of the NICE trademark classification.
+Tutoring, rental of video/cassette recorders, rental video cameras, rental of camcorders, video editing services for events, videotape editing, rental of videotapes, videotaping vocational guidance, education or training advice, vocational retraining, arranging and conducting of workshops (training), writing of texts and zoological garden services.
+As I said, it was a long list of all the services that are included in class 41 of the NICE trademark classification.